djannot/mesos-vulcanproxy/README.md

 More information available at http://www.vulcanproxy.com

-This tool isn't "production ready" and was developped to show end to end automation.
+This tool isn't "production ready" and was developed to show end to end automation.

 I use Mesos because, even if the native container support has just been added, Mesos is already a robust platform and can be used to deploy other workloads, like Hadoop